 Mission: The Williams Syndrome Association is a non-profit organization that strives to enrich the lives of individuals and families affected by Williams syndrome and similar conditions through support, research and education.

 The Williams Syndrome Association (WSA) is the most comprehensive resource for people and families living with WS as well as doctors, researchers and educators.
 The WSA provides the resources and referrals that families need, and a strong and supportive community with which to connect throughout that child’s life.

-Since its inception, the WSA has helped nearly 5,000 families of individuals with Williams syndrome.
+Results: Since its inception, the WSA has helped nearly 5,000 families of individuals with Williams syndrome.

 Programs: The WSA is a volunteer driven organization.
 We are parents, grandparents, relatives and legal guardians of people with Williams syndrome.
 We know first-hand the challenges of raising and caring for an individual with special needs.
 Among the programs and initiatives provided by the WSA are:

 Family Support.
 Information, specialist referrals, a research library and best practice guidelines for every phase of life – from diagnosis and early intervention, to planning for life beyond school.

 Patient and Medical Registry.
 A connection between families and the research community.
 This is the single most valuable tool for improving understanding of Williams syndrome and discovering new ways to help children, plan research needs and distill best practices for families and doctors to use.